OliverCodez/PriceApi/README.md

 https://veruspay.io/api/?currency=cad&ticker=arrr - Gets the average price of ARRR, now added to the api!

 ## Changelog

+### 2019.03.22 - version 0.1.4

+- Support for KMD Komodo added
+- Support for ZEC Zcash added
+- Inclusion of binance, bittrex, and huobi
+- Change formatting of exch data array and related functions

 ### 2019.03.07 - version 0.1.2